Roasted Kabocha Squash and Pear Bisque

 • Preheat your oven to 400F.
 Spread the kabocha squash, pear pieces, and onion onto two baking trays.
 Drizzle the pieces with the oil and use your hands to make sure everything is coated.
 Sprinkle generously with salt and pepper.

-• Allow the squash and vegetables to roast until the squash is tender and caramelizing (30-35 minutes).
-Remove peels from the squash by gently scooping the flesh out with a spoon.
+• Allow the squash and vegetables to roast until the squash is tender and genty caramelizing (35 minutes).
+Remove the peels from the squash wedges by gently scooping the flesh out with a spoon or cutting them off with a pairing knife; this is easier once the squash is cooked.
+Discard the peels.

 Notes